 How to apply

 At your face-to-face assessment, tell your assessor that you’re interested in an interim package.
-You can also contact My Aged Care on 1800 200 422.
+You can also contact My Aged Care at 1800 200 422.

-If you don’t qualify for the government-funded options above, or your need support before your HCP comes through, you can consider paying for home care services privately.
+If you don’t qualify for the government-funded options above (or you need support before your HCP comes through), you can consider paying for home care services privately.
 These services are not subsidised, so you will pay the full cost.